We help bladder cancer survivors find affordable life insurance.

 Stage Tis bladder cancer

-In situ bladder carcinomas may be hard to spot and have a greater risk of becoming invasive bladder cancers.
+In situ, bladder carcinomas may be hard to spot and have a greater risk of becoming invasive bladder cancers.

-For that reason, in situ bladder cancers typically require a 2 year postpone period after completion of treatment, a 50% table rating and a flat extra (for up to 10 years) of $1,000 per every $100,000 of coverage.
+A 50% table rating and a flat extra (for up to 10 years) of $1,000 per every $100,000 coverage are common.

 Stage Ta bladder cancer

-The flat extra is temporary but would add $500-$750 per every $100,000 of coverage.
+The flat extra is temporary but would add $500-$750 for every $100,000 of coverage.

 Flat extras typically last 3-4 years and then drop off.

-At that time, standard rates with a flat extra of $600 – $750 per every $100,000 of coverage is common.
+At that time, standard rates with a flat extra of $600 – $750 per every $100,000 coverage is common.

 Stage 1 bladder cancer